 Actions that the Buyer requests from the Seller.

-These two types of clarifications are containted in seperate code lists that have different list identifiers.
+These two types of clarifications are contained in separate code lists that have different list identifiers.
 This allows the Seller to distinguish between the two types of clarifications.

-Common Clarification codes are defined in section 12.2.
-Parties may bilateraly agree on additional Clarification codes, for Reasons as well as Actions, as long as they use a differnent listID to identify them.
+Clarification codes are defined in section 12.2.

 Similar business reason (for example missing order number) may trigger different statuses depending on the Buyer’s business process. (e.g. missing order number - some of the Buyers might ’Reject’ the invoice but some of the Buyers might put it ’Under query’).